Tennessee Tech hosts Tennessee State after Pettway’s 22-point game | WTOP News

 Cookeville, Tennessee; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: Tennessee Tech hosts the Tennessee State Tigers after John Pettway scored 22 points in Tennessee Tech’s 73-69 win over the Austin Peay Governors.
+BOTTOM LINE: Tennessee Tech hosts the Tennessee State Tigers after John Pettway scored 22 points in Tennessee Tech’s 73-69 win against the Austin Peay Governors.

-The Golden Eagles are 6-6 on their home court.
-Tennessee Tech has a 6-7 record in games decided by at least 10 points.
+The Golden Eagles have gone 6-6 in home games.
+Tennessee Tech is second in the OVC with 37.7 points per game in the paint led by Diante Wood averaging 0.9.

-The Tigers are 7-9 against OVC opponents.
-Tennessee State is fifth in the OVC scoring 71.1 points per game and is shooting 44.8%.
+The Tigers are 7-9 in OVC play.
+Tennessee State is seventh in the OVC with 22.6 defensive rebounds per game led by Kassim Nicholson averaging 5.5.

-The teams square off for the second time in conference play this season.
-The Tigers won the last meeting 80-64 on Jan.
-17. Carlos Marshall Jr. scored 19 points to help lead the Tigers to the win.
+The teams meet for the second time in conference play this season.
+The Tigers won 80-64 in the last matchup on Jan.
+17. Carlos Marshall Jr. led the Tigers with 19 points, and Keishawn Davidson led the Golden Eagles with 14 points.

-TOP PERFORMERS: Jr. Clay is scoring 13.0 points per game with 2.8 rebounds and 3.8 assists for the Golden Eagles.
-Kenny White Jr. is averaging 10.5 points and 4.2 rebounds while shooting 40.2% over the past 10 games for Tennessee Tech.
+TOP PERFORMERS: Jr. Clay is averaging 13 points, 3.8 assists and 1.7 steals for the Golden Eagles.
+Kenny White Jr. is averaging 1.4 made 3-pointers over the last 10 games for Tennessee Tech.

-Marshall averages 1.8 made 3-pointers per game for the Tigers, scoring 12.5 points while shooting 38.5% from beyond the arc.
-Kassim Nicholson is shooting 51.4% and averaging 10.8 points over the past 10 games for Tennessee State.
+Marshall is averaging 12.5 points for the Tigers.
+Nicholson is averaging 10.8 points over the last 10 games for Tennessee State.

 LAST 10 GAMES: Golden Eagles: 4-6, averaging 73.4 points, 33.0 rebounds, 16.7 assists, 8.3 steals and 3.0 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 72.7 points per game.